-The Yakima Treaty was signed on June 9, 1855, by Isaac Stevens (1818-1862), Governor of Washington Territory, and by Chief Kamiakin (Kamaiakun) of the Lower Yakima, and other tribal leaders and delegates.
-(Note that in 1994 the Yakima Tribe changed its name back to its original form, the Yakama Tribe.)
-This file contains the complete text of the treaty.
+The Treaty with the Yakama was signed on June 9, 1855, by Isaac Stevens (1818-1862), Governor of Washington Territory, and by Chief Kamiakin (spelled "Kamaiakun" in the treaty) and other tribal leaders and delegates.
+(Note that while the Tribe's name is spelled "Yakama" in the treaty, the spelling "Yakima" later became common, and is still used in the names of the river, county, and city derived from the tribal name, but in 1994 the Yakima Tribe changed the spelling of its name back to the original Yakama Tribe.)
+The complete text of the treaty follows.

 The Yakama Treaty